Shakshi3104/tfgarden/reference/mobilenet_v3.md

 - input_shape : optional shape tuple, default `(768, 1)` (with channels_last data format).
 - pooling : optional pooling mode for feature extraction when `include_top` is False.
     - `None` means that the output of the model will be applied to the 3D tensor output of the last convolutional block.
-    - `avg` means that global average pooling will be applied to the output of the last convolutioinal block, and thus the output od the model will be a 2D tensor.
+    - `avg` means that global average pooling will be applied to the output of the last convolutioinal block, and thus the output of the model will be a 2D tensor.
     - `max` means that global max pooling will be applied.
 - classes : optional number of classes to classify images into, only to be specified if `include_top` is True, and if no weights argument is specified, default 6.
 - classifier_activation : A `str` or callable.
 The activation function to use on the "top" layer.
 Ignored unless `include_top=True`.
 Set classifier_activation=`None` to return the logits of the "top" layer, default `'softmax'`.